hatchet-player/Hatchet/doc/PACKAGING.md

-# Packaging Tomahawk
+# Packaging Hatchet

 General distribution agnostic packaging documentation for Linux.

 ## Stay up to date!

 We will try to keep this document up to date, but we also let our packagers know if our dependencies get important updates - especially if they fix crashes or add new features - or if we add completely new ones.
-Last but not least, of course we want to let you know about new releases of Tomahawk!
+Last but not least, of course we want to let you know about new releases of Hatchet!

-If you want to be notified too subscribe to our [Google Group](https://groups.google.com/forum/#!forum/tomahawk-packagers).
+If you want to be notified too subscribe to our [Google Group](https://groups.google.com/forum/#!forum/hatchet-packagers).

 ## CMake build options